QwertykQwertov/behance-extenshion/README.md

 # Behance-extension

-## It is a chrome extension that allows download images from [behance](https://www.behance.net/) with max screen resilution.
+## It is a chrome extension that allows download images from [behance](https://www.behance.net/) with max screen resolution.

 ## How to use